 He was strongly rooted in his culture and tradition.
 For their project ‘The Oberoi Udaivillas’ they had generated employment for 300 craftsmen for more than 3 years, and he felt that if one project could do this much for a community, it could work wonders if every project could be done that way.
 He believed that solutions must be contextual.

 ‘Our infatuation with using the “quick-fix” construction techniques like Precast, PEB, Dry wall etc. without checking their relevance to Indian context and climate, as well as our considering the directions of development pursued by the West as a role model, would invariably lead to an inappropriate and irresponsible built environment for India.’

 -Ar.
 Nimish Patel

 Hearing the news of his demise, B.V.
 Doshi who had even taught Nimish Patel said, “Nimish was one of the only architects who believed in conservation and tradition.
 The architect couple — Nimish and Parul — spent their lives on the revival of tradition, crafts and local material, and they worked on the conservation of energy at a time when everything is either imported or modified.
 They stood their ground and perceived what they believed in, which is one of the most important aspects today.
-Even though both of them were my students, overtime, we became colleagues and eventually like family members.
-He constantly encouraged me and others to do good for the society.
+Even though both of them were my students, over time, we became colleagues and eventually like family members.
+He constantly encouraged me and others to do good for society.
 I will miss Nimish.”